-Each year beginning on February 1, an entire month of events are planned nationwide honoring the history and contributions of African Americans.
+Each year beginning on February 1, an entire month of events are planned nationwide honoring the contributions of African Americans.

-The theme for Black History Month in 2019 is "Black Migrations" which follows the continuous movement of blacks from the American South to the industrialized North and beyond.
+The theme for Black History Month in 2019 is "Black Migrations" tracking the continuous movement of blacks from the American South to the industrialized North and beyond.

-Along with the emergence of new music genres like ragtime, blues, and jazz, the Harlem Renaissance in New York signaled a blossoming of the visual and literary arts.
+Along with the emergence of new music genres -- like ragtime, blues, and jazz -- the Harlem Renaissance in New York Citry also signaled a blossoming of the visual and literary arts.

-Today, an influx of black immigrants from the Caribbean and Africa, when compared with other immigrant groups, are more likely to be U.S. citizens or to be proficient English speakers.
+Today, black migrations are worldwide.
+In fact, an influx of black immigrants from the Caribbean and Africa are more likely to become citizens or to be proficient English speakers when compared to other immigrant groups.

-Meanwhile, African-American millenials have reversed the historic trend in recent years with an uptick in black populations in Atlanta, Houston and other southern communities, bringing the North-South migration full circle.
+Ironically, African-American millenials have reversed the historic trend in recent years with an uptick in black populations looking for jobs and cheaper housing in Atlanta and Houston.
+The sudden shift is not lost on economist and historians, who now see the North-South migration coming full circle.